GluuFederation/docs-cb-prod/docs/source/index.md

 ## Overview

 [Gluu Server 4.0](https://gluu.org/docs/ce/4.0) and onward supports Couchbase Enterprise Edition (EE) as a database backend.
-Couchbase can be used as an alternative to LDAP, or in addition to LDAP using "hybrid" mode as documented [below](#hybrid-backend).
+Couchbase can be used as an alternative to LDAP, or in addition to LDAP using "hybrid" mode (as documented [below](#hybrid-backend)).

 ## Installation

 There are two supported deployment strategies:

 - [Local Couchbase installation](#local-installation), where both Gluu and Couchbase are residing on the same servers.
-OK for basic testing.
+This is OK for basic testing.

 - [Remote Couchbase installation](#remote-installation), where Couchbase is on its own dedicated servers.
-Recommended for performance testing and production scenarios.
+This is recommended for performance testing and production.

 ### Local installation